Posted on behalf of Phillips Law Group on Oct 17, 2009 in Auto Accidents

 When you are in a motorcycle accident, you'll almost surely hear from a representative from the other party's insurance company.
 While these contacts will likely be civil and polite on the surface, you need to remember that these professionals are well schooled in the art of protecting their employers from financial liability.
 Therefore, almost any question you answer or any statement you provide could wind up harming your position.
 Instead of getting into any details, politely tell this representative that you'd like him or her to simply refer to the police report for a summary of how the accident occurred.

 While it would be a good idea to make this contact before you get involved with any insurance issues, you need to take this step at some point, and the sooner the better.
 The reason is that when you retain an attorney, you can simply refer all questions/concerns to your attorney, even from your own insurance company and their adjusters.
 If you retain an attorney before getting involved with an insurance company on either side of the issue, he or she will get in touch with these companies to let them know that you have representation and that all communications should come to his or her office.

-Therefore, hiring an Arizona motorcycle accident attorney will likely remove most of the stress that comes with handling and dealing with insurance companies after an accident.
+Therefore, hiring an Phoenix motorcycle accident attorney will likely remove most of the stress that comes with handling and dealing with insurance companies after an accident.
 If you've been involved in such an incident, contact Phillips Law Group today to schedule a free initial consultation.

 The Phillips Law Group.
 All rights reserved.
 All materials contained on the Phillips Law Group website are copyrighted including trademarks, and other proprietary information including the content on its blogs, the home page, and all website pages.
 The material contained on this website may not be copied, reproduced, modified, transmitted, displayed, or distributed without written permission of the Phillips Law Group.
 Any reposting, distribution, or displaying of website content on any other business website without prior written consent is a violation of copyright laws.
 The Phillips Law Group disclaims all liability for content maintained on other websites that are linked to this firm's website.